 - PBS is the No. 1 source of media content for preschool teachers.
 (Grunwald Study, 2009 Media and Technology Use and Trends Among K-12 & Pre-K Teachers)

-- PreK-12 educators can access more than 36,000 curriculum-aligned digital resources from over 165 trusted media partners that bring learning to life for students.
+- Teachers have access to more than 87,000 curriculum-aligned digital resources from over 200 trusted media partners bringing learning to life for students.

-- More than 1.4 million educators have registered access to PBS LearningMedia.
+- Over 1.5 million educators have registered access to PBS LearningMedia.

 - PBS offers more than 50 interactive whiteboard games for educators to use in the classroom.